 - Add parsley to boiling water and simmer for 7-10 min on a low heat setting

 - Drink parsley tea couple times a day.

 Snacking on raw garlic might be the last thing you want to do (also pretty tough on stomach) but garlic contains a compound called allicin, which has potent medicinal properties and shown some promise in combating E. coli bacteria (a most likely cause of your UTI).

-When consuming raw garlic, make sure that total weight of garlic per dose is no more than 5% of your food intake.
+When consuming raw garlic, make sure that the total weight of garlic per dose is no more than 5% of your food intake.
 Normally, taking the 2-3 average size of crushed raw garlic cloves three times a day is a safe dose.
-Read about how to calculate maximum non-toxic garlic dose.
+Read about how to calculate maximum non-toxic garlic dosage.

 In some cases, patients were given 2 softgels of garlic oil (4.6 mg, 500 to 1 concentrate equal to 2300 mg fresh garlic) and 6 parsley seed oil tablets (110 mg, 2000 to 1 concentrate equal to 220 mg fresh parsley) per day for UTI prevention along with other supplements.
 There were no experiments with a dose of garlic softgels for treatment of UTI.